 In intertrigo, skin surfaces that rub together become inflamed and stay inflamed.
 The moist and damaged skin becomes a breeding ground for bacteria and fungus.
 So, people with intertrigo can get infections easily.
 People with diabetes and anyone with deep skinfolds, including babies, may be especially prone to this condition.

 Prevent intertrigo using the same strategies that reduce chafing.
-If you are concerned about severe chafing or an infection, see a doctor.
-You may need topical or oral treatment with an antibiotic or antifungal medication.
+If you are concerned about severe chafing or infection, see a doctor.
+You may need topical or oral treatment with antibiotics or antifungal medication.